BIM2SIM/bim2sim/docs/source/big-picture.md

 CFD simulations are used to analyze fluid flow, heat transfer, and indoor air distribution in buildings.
-While Building Performance Simulation (BPS) focuses on overall energy balance and system sizing, CFD provides detailed insights into local comfort parameters, such as air velocity, temperature stratification, and contaminant dispersion.
+While Building Performance Simulation (BPS) focuses on overall energy balance and system sizing on a zonal scale for the whole building, CFD provides detailed insights into local comfort parameters, such as air velocity, temperature stratification, and contaminant dispersion for a smaller subset of the building (e.g., a zone or room) resolved in a high-resolution mesh.
 This allows designers to assess the indoor environmental quality (IEQ) beyond energy efficiency.

 Typical applications of CFD in building design include:
 * Evaluation of thermal comfort in different room setups